 - To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of Hawk Analytics, LLC assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by Hawk Analytics, LLC about our Website users is among the assets transferred.

 - To third parties to market their products or services to you if you have not opted out of these disclosures.
 For more information, see Choices About How We Use and Disclose Your Information.

 - To fulfill the purpose for which you provide it.

 - For any other purpose disclosed by us when you provide the information.

 - To comply with any court order, law, or legal process, including to respond to any government or regulatory request.

-- If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of Hawk Analytics, Inc., our customers, or others.
+- If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of Hawk Analytics, LLC, our customers, or others.
 This includes exchanging information with other companies and organizations for the purposes of fraud protection and credit risk reduction.

 Choices About How We Use and Disclose Your Information

 We strive to provide you with choices regarding the personal information you provide to us.
 We have created mechanisms to provide you with the following control over your information: